jenjen99/Summer19STAExercise/201908_STA_Take_Home.md

     returns in recent years.
 Therefore, we believe it is a safe option to add to the portfolio.

-This portfolio has a 5% VaR a bit under $7.9k and the distribution of its returns is wide.
+This portfolio has a 5% VaR a bit over $7.7k and the distribution of its returns is wide.

 **Portfolio 2:** High aggressiveness - This portfolio contains